berniebear/trec_is/README.md

 Test: 22,216 instances, including 15 events

-Notice that some tweets are not accessible due to the suspend of the account
-- There are 96 such tweets in train, and 1263 in test
+Notice that some tweets are not accessible by Twitter API due to the suspend of the account (96 tweets in train and 1263 in test), but still accessible by the jar provided by TREC-IS host.
 ## Get Twitter according to IDs
 These datasets will be distributed as a list of tweet identifiers for each incident.
 Participants will need to fetch the actual JSON tweets using publicly available tools, such as twarc